ThibautGery/docker-logging-example/article.md

 not loose any logs because the Docker engine buffer the messages not sent.
 They are sent again when Fluentd is back online.

+Finally, since 1.9 version you can show labels and environment variable with the logging driver of Docker.
+In our example, we added : `service: nginx` and it will be shown in Kibana.

 Conclusion
 ----------